Skip to content

 Configure Access Token

-Each Access Token can be configured to enable specific features, and those features can be configured accordingly.
+Each Access Token can be configured to enable specific features and have those features configured accordingly.

 Applications can then authenticate by adding the Authorization header to HTTP requests: